joemcmanus/teamTime/README.md

 #Installation
 ----
-The simplest way to install teamtime is to use the snap
+The simplest way to install teamTime is to use the snap

     sudo snap install teamtime